Jay-DeeDaniels/JAYDAN25099_PTO2505_GroupA_Jay-Dee-Daniels_CDV01_Career_Goals_Reflection/README.md

     - Detail specific actions or steps needed to achieve each short-term goal.
     - Include any resources or support required.

+    * Completing a project within a deadline, learning a new programming language or framework, improving communication and collaboration skills, or enhancing project management abilities.
+    * Peers and colleagues can assist in any issues that come up and support where they can.

 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
     - Consider additional skills, experiences, or qualifications needed.

+      * Gaining experience
+      Learning how to incorporate AI into my coding to make coding more efficient and effective.
+      * Software Development course.
+      Specialization course.
+      Learn Cybersecurity (Cybersecurity encompasses various aspects, including network security, application security, cloud security, IoT security, and identity and access management.)
+      A skill I need to learn.

 ### Part 5: Reflection on Challenges and Opportunities